johnmcswain/mgt3745-hw3-template/README.md

      Put media in the docs/ folder.
 Keep GIFs under 5 MB.
      Record: macOS Cmd+Shift+5, Windows Win+Alt+R or Snipping Tool video.
 Convert at ezgif.com.
      Markdown image syntax: -->
 Put a screenshot or GIF under docs/ and link it here with descriptive alt text.
 Explain which acceptance criterion it demonstrates.
-A screenshot does not prove reload or storage behavior by itself.
 ![Saving an entry and seeing it appear in the list](docs/demo.gif)

 <!-- HTML gives you sizing control markdown does not: -->